 For books at other libraries, search other Library catalogs over the Web.

-To find books in print or electronic formats that Marshall owns or has access to, you can search the MU Catalog.
-If you want to limit your search to e-book items only, use the advanced search option as seen below and click E-Books before you hit the search button.
+To find books in print or electronic formats that Marshall owns or has access to, you can search the MU Library Catalog.
+If you want to limit your search to e-book items only, use the Advanced Search option as seen below and click E-Books before you hit the search button.

 MU Libraries has several e-book collections that you might want to search in directly for books on different aspects of Food and Nutrition.
 Click the icon below to search EBSCO eBooks.

 Need help with creating an account and downloading EBSCO eBooks?
 Click the following link:

 You can also visit the EBSCO eBooks Libguide, for an overview.

 ProQuest Ebook Central contains more than 160,000 titles.
 The following collections are included: Academic Complete, College Complete, Public Library Complete, and University Presses.

 Try searching or browsing for books in the areas of dietetics, food and nutrition by clicking the icon below.

 For more information about ebooks available via MU Libraries and how to access them, click the link to our Ebooks LibGuide below.